rges-pit/rges-pit.github.io/docs/_drafts/data_challenge_nexus_help.md

 ## Using the Nexus with local tools

-### VS Code
+### VS Code (or Cursor)

-Here’s a step-by-step guide to using the Nexus with VS Code.
+Here’s a step-by-step guide to using the Nexus with VS Code, through Jupyter notebooks.

 1.  **Log in to the Nexus**
     See above.